On Newton strata in the $B_{dR}^+$-Grassmannian: The weakly admissible locus

 Let $G'$ be a quasi-split inner form of $G$, obtained by twisting with a basic element $b_0\in G(\breve{\Qp})$.
 Let $b\in G(\breve{\Qp})$ and let $\tilde b=bb_0^{-1}\in G'(\breve{\Qp})$ the corresponding element.
 Again by \cite[Prop.
 9.5.3]{DOR}, we obtain an identification of the associated semi-stable loci By Lemma \ref{corwatoqsp} above we have a corresponding comparison for the weakly admissible loci in the affine Schubert cell.
 Hence it is enough to prove the lemma for quasi-split $G$, in which case it is an immediate consequence of \cite[Prop.
 2.7]{CFS} together with Lemma \ref{lemqspwa} above. \end{proof}

 \begin{ex} For non-minuscule $\mu$, the Bialynicki-Birula map is not an isomorphism and the notions of weakly admissible resp.~semi-stable loci do not correspond to each other any more, as we now illustrate.
-In particular, our definition of weak admissibility does not coincide with the corresponding definition in \cite[6.4]{Shen}, contrary to what is claimed in \cite[Prop.
-6.15]{Shen}.
+In particular, our definition of weak admissibility coincides with the corresponding definition in the latest version of \cite{Shen}, but not with the definition in previous versions of Shen's article.

 We call $x\in \Gr_{G,\mu}(C)$ classically weakly admissible if ${\rm BB}(x)$ is semi-stable in the above sense.